NLnetLabs/rpki-doc/source/routinator/installation.rst

 Installation
 ============

-At this time there are no binary packages for the Routinator yet, but getting started is really easy using either `Cargo
+At this time there are no binary packages for Routinator yet, but getting started is really easy using either `Cargo
 <https://crates.io/crates/routinator>`_, `Docker
 <https://hub.docker.com/r/nlnetlabs/routinator/>`_, or building from the